karanse/Tilburg-Uni---MSc-Data-Science/README.md

+# Disclamier
-# This repo contains the projects I've completed during my studies in MSc Data Science Program at Tilburg University
+This repo contains the projects I've completed during my studies in MSc Data Science Program at Tilburg University